The Toll of Caregiver Burnout

 Acknowledging one’s own needs for a break or time away isn’t selfish, nor does it indicate lack of care.

 Respite care can help.
 Professional and compassionate respite providers can take on some of the duties and responsibilities of caring for an older adult or someone with significant needs.
-Whether it’s for a week to take a well-deserved vacation or once or twice a week to help with housework, in-home respite care allows primary caregivers to take time for themselves and recharge.
+Whether it’s for a week to take a well-deserved vacation or once or twice a week to help with daily living activities, in-home respite care allows primary caregivers to take time for themselves and recharge.

 Respite care provides: